eddie-energy/.github/.github/ISSUE_TEMPLATE/region-connector.md

   - [ ] Terminate on the permission administrators side if possible
 - [ ] Time out stale permission requests
 - [ ] Implement health indicators for external APIs and services
+- [ ] Add E2E tests and configure secrets for GitHub action if applicable

 ## Blockers